EleutherAI/info/README.md

 A: Because none of the other large datasets met our needs.
 For Pile™ v2, we will need tens of terabytes of clean, multilingual text, which is quite hard to come by!
 For that, we felt that building our own pipeline to extract LM-ready text from raw WARC (Web ARChive) files was the best strategy.

+Q: *Doesn't Common Crawl already provide processed plaintext in WET files?*

+A: Yes, and they are *horrendous* in quality (no slight intended to the good folks at CC).
+For LM training, in their raw form, these WET files are basically unusable for LM training.
+Also, filtering text files is really hard.

 Q: *How is HUMONGOUS different from ([OSCAR](https://oscar-corpus.com/)/[C4](https://www.tensorflow.org/datasets/catalog/c4)/[CC100](http://data.statmt.org/cc-100/))?*

-A: Compared to other Common-Crawl derived datasets, HUMONGOUS aims to do a couple of things:
+A: From a filtering standpoint, our goal is to eliminate *most* of the cruft so researchers can filter---however they want to---a 35TB dataset (for example), rather than a 3500TB one.
+Compared to other Common-Crawl derived datasets, HUMONGOUS aims to do a couple of things:
 * Start from the raw WARC files, rather than WET files, which allows us to extract better text.
 * Be fully multi-lingual, covering as many languages as we can identify.
 * Process all Common Crawl dumps, past and future, not just one month's snapshot.

+Q: *How big will the resulting text be?*

+A: We don’t know for sure yet, but probably a few dozen TB.

+Q: *But won't this take __ages__?*

+A: It could, but we don’t need to do it all at once.
+CC can be split into chunks and processed gradually, only taking as much as is needed for the various stages of the Pile™, and handling the rest over a longer period.